 According to table 2.
-Person correlation was employed to analyze the level of association between the GINI coefficient and its explanatory variables.
-The result describes that there is a weak negative and insignificant correlation of GDP per capita with GINI.
-There is a weak positive association of labour with GINI coefficient.
+Person correlation was employed to analyze the level of association between GINI coefficient and its explanatory variables.
+The result describes that there is weak negative and insignificant correlation of GDP per capita with GINI.
+There is weak positive association of labour with GINI coefficient.
 The correlation between GINI and CPI strong and significant.
-There is a strong negative and significant correlation between GINI and unemployment.
-There is a weak negative association of education expenditure with GINI in a significant manner.
+There is strong negative and significant correlation between GINI and unemployment.
+There is weak negative association of education expenditure with GINI in a significant manner.
 Association of inflation with GINI is weak and negative.
-It is significant.
-There is a strong positive correlation between manufacturing and this correlation is significant.
+It is strong positive correlation between manufacturing and this correlation is significant.
 This study shows that capital formation has a weak positive association with GINI in a significant manner.

-Although the independent variables correlated with each other, the correlation was not strong to cause Multicollinearity.
+Although the independent variables had a correlation to each other, the correlation was not strong to cause Multicollinearity.
 This implies that there is no Multicollinearity among the independent variables.
 Therefore, this independent variable can be used as factors of income inequality in Sri Lanka in regression analysis.